Skip to main content

 C:\Program Files\Microsoft SQL Server\MSSQL.1\MSSQL\Data\OPCONXPS_Data.MDF

-• Configure the Log File information by entering the following:
+• Configure the Log File information:

 Example